-- If an issue remains unresolved following communication with the department responsible for labor relations, the grievant may file a written appeal with the Superintendent or designee within ten (10) working days of receipt of a decision from the office responsible for labor relations.
-Copies of the grievance and all appeals and decisions must be attached. - The Superintendent or their designee shall render a decision within fifteen (15) working days of receipt of the written grievance. - 3.
-A copy of the final decision shall be submitted to lower-level supervisors and the departments responsible for human resources and employee relations.
+- If an issue remains unresolved following communication with the HR Office of Professional Standards, the grievant may file a written appeal with the Superintendent or designee within ten (10) working days of receipt of a decision from the HR Office of Professional Standards.
+Copies of the grievance and all appeals and decisions must be attached. - 2.
+HR Office of Professional Standards or their designee shall render a decision within fifteen (15) working days of receipt of the written grievance. - 3.
+A copy of the final decision shall be submitted to lowerlevel supervisors and the departments responsible for human resources and employee relations.
 A copy of the final decision shall be placed in the personnel file of the grievant.